First-year moots

 Students selected for the team will receive 3 credit units for the course in either the first or second term.

 The Donald G.H.
 Bowman National Tax Moot is Canada’s first competitive moot on taxation.
-The Moot is named after the Honourable Donald G.H.
+The moot is named after the Honourable Donald G.H.
 Bowman, former Chief Justice of the Tax Court of Canada.

-Five students will be selected annually to participate in the Donald G. H. Bowman National Tax Moot held in Toronto.
+Five students will be selected annually to participate in the moot, which is ordinarily held in Toronto.
 The moot will involve research and advocacy, both oral and written, and will allow students from Canadian law schools to debate current legal issues in taxation law with senior practitioners from Toronto law firms and corporations and tax court justices.
-The seminar is recommended to those with an interest in advocacy, exacting research and taxation issues.
+It is recommended to those with an interest in advocacy, exacting research and taxation issues.

 Founded in 1974, The Gale Cup Moot is Canada’s premier bilingual law-school mooting competition.